 Ground breaking for a new church/classroom building took place on November 21, 1955.
-The 15,500 square foot structure included a church/classroom with a capacity for 1,100 worshipers and each side of the church building would have three classrooms.
-Long range plans for the building called for it to be converted to a gym-auditorium when a permanent church was constructed.
+The 15,500 square foot structure included a church/classroom with capacity for 1,100 worshipers and three class rooms on each side of the central church building.
+Long-range plans for the building called for it to be converted to a gym-auditorium when a permanent church was constructed.
 Archbishop Joseph F. Rummel dedicated the church/school on September 24, 1956.

-In late 1961, Our Lady of Mercy welcomed four Salesian Sisters, known as Daughters of Mercy, Help of Christians.
-Sister Theresa, Sister Elba, Sister Gloria and Sister Raphael assumed duties in connection with the school.
-These four Sisters from Cuba, would be the forerunners of others who would follow to serve Our Lady of Mercy School for the next 30 years.
-The Sisters lived in a house across the street from the Main school building, and while learning English, they helped with religion classes and helped with duties in the school.
+In late 1961, Our Lady of Mercy welcomed four Salesian Sisters from Cuba, known as the Daughters of Mercy, Help of Christians.
+Sister Theresa, Sister Elba, Sister Gloria and Sister Raphael resided in a house across the street from the main school building and assisted with religion classes and various duties in the school.
+These four sisters would be the forerunners of other Salesians who would serve Our Lady of Mercy School for the next 30 years.

-On March 1, 1964, Father Andrew Frey was assigned to Our Lady of Mercy Church as its second Pastor.
-Father Frey directed a series of changes and improvements to the church and school to expand and upgrade all facilities to meet the growth of the parish during his time as Pastor.
-Improvements to the school were varied and began with the transformation of Marquette Avenue, a former dirt road, to a blacktopped road with sidewalks and gutters.
+On March 1, 1964, Fr.
+Andrew Frey was assigned to Our Lady of Mercy Church as its second pastor.
+Fr.
+Frey directed a series of improvements to the church and school to expand and upgrade all facilities, meeting the growth of the parish community.
+Updates to the school began with the transformation of Marquette Avenue, formerly a dirt road, to a blacktopped road with sidewalks and gutters.

-A parish-wide fund raising campaign began in 1994 to raise the funds required to begin the work on the school proposed by Father Mike and the Building Committee.
-An excess of two million dollars was raised and the improvements to the school included renovations to classrooms and administrative offices, new eighth grade classrooms, a new library, a computer lab, a science lab, and a cafeteria.
+A parish-wide fund raising campaign began in 1994 to accomplish the plans proposed by Fr.
+Mike and the Building Committee.
+Improvements to the school included renovations to classrooms and administrative offices, new eighth grade classrooms, a library, computer lab, science lab, and cafeteria.
 Groundbreaking ceremonies for the new construction were held on October 23, 1995.
-With the extensive work completed, the doors of the school were opened with the new construction by the fall of 1996.
+The doors of the school were opened with the new construction by the fall of 1996.
 The new buildings were officially dedicated on October 19, 1996.
-With this project complete, the dream for Our Lady of Mercy School had become a reality.
-Our Lady of Mercy School was now prepared to face the challenges of the New Millennium.
+With the completion of this project, Our Lady of Mercy School was now prepared to face the challenges of the New Millennium.